tlswg/sslkeylogfile/draft-thomson-tls-keylogfile.md

 contexts where the information might be abused or to require separate authorization to enable logging of exporter secrets.

+Using an environment variable, such as `SSLKEYLOGFILE`, to enable logging implies that access to the launch context for the application is needed to authorize logging.
+On systems that support specially-named files, logs might be directed to these names so that logging does not result in storage, but enable consumption by other programs.
+In both cases, applications might require special autorization or they might rely on system-level access control to limit access to these capabilities.

 Logging the TLS 1.2 "master" secret provides the recipient of a file in SSLKEYLOGFILE far greater access to an active connection.
 This can include the ability to resume the connection and impersonate either endpoint, insert records